TheJumpCloud/support/PowerShell/JumpCloud Module/Docs/Get-JCSystem.md

 ```

 ## DESCRIPTION
 The Get-JCSystem function returns all information describing a JumpCloud system.
 By default this will return all Systems.

+Note: String parameters are case-insensitive

 ## EXAMPLES